Jalopy-Tech/HP-Omen-15-macOS/README.md

 - Use the Intel Wi-Fi with the itlwm.kext.
 This allows macOS to use Wi-Fi simulating an ethernet card.
 The macOS application https://github.com/OpenIntelWireless/HeliPort can be used to connect to a Wi-Fi service.
 Install and run this program.
 Set it to run at login to have it available with automatic connection (**System Preferences** > **Users & Groups** > **Login Items**).
 You can rename the service to "Intel Wi-Fi" in **System Preferences** > **Network** as it might appear as eth2 or eth3)

 - Use ethernet.
 The RealtekRTL8111.kext (see above) allows ethernet network during and after macOS installation.
+This will work during macOS installation if needed.

 - Use USB Wi-Fi tethering.
 The **HoRNDIS** app allows USB tethering from an Android phone for WiFi access, so you can download this app and have it ready to install on the target machine after installation. https://joshuawise.com/horndis#available_versions .
 If you need Internet access during macOS installation, you can even copy the HoRNDIS.kext file to the Clover folder /EFI/Clover/Kexts/Other and turn on USB tethering on the Android phone before starting the installation.
 In Catalina, the install script doesn't work, but has been modified to run.
 I have included it in this repository.
-You can rename the service to "USB Tethering" in **System Preferences** > **Network** as it might appear as eth2 or eth3)
+You can rename the service to "USB Tethering" in **System Preferences** > **Network** as it might appear as eth2 or eth3).
+This will work during macOS installation if needed.